FakeJackJia/AI_Agent_Project/README.md

 ## Note
 - LLM behind the AI agent is OpenAIChatModel(GPT-3.5)
-- Microsoft Azure is used for AI voice.
+- Microsoft Azure is used for AI voice
 - SerpAPI used for AI Agent to search as a tool
+- It enables you to upload website documents for RAG